WorkOfStan/seablast-auth/README.md

-# seablast-auth
+# `Seablast\Auth`
-Seablast-Auth is a no-password authentication and authorization extension for [Seablast for PHP](https://github.com/WorkOfStan/seablast) apps.
+A no-password authentication and authorization extension for [Seablast for PHP](https://github.com/WorkOfStan/seablast) apps.
 This extension facilitates secure user verification and efficient access control.

-Optionally, Seablast-Auth integrates with the HybridAuth library to support social authentication, allowing seamless sign-in through various social media platforms.
+Optionally, `Seablast\Auth` integrates with the HybridAuth library to support social authentication, allowing seamless sign-in through various social media platforms.
 Integrable via Composer, it activates only when required, equipping your app with essential security features effortlessly.
-If your Seablast-based application necessitates user authentication or resource authorization, incorporating Seablast-Auth will equip it with these capabilities instantly.
+If your Seablast-based application necessitates user authentication or resource authorization, incorporating `Seablast\Auth` will equip it with these capabilities instantly.
-(For applications that do not require these features, Seablast-Auth can simple be not included to maintain a lighter application footprint.)
+(For applications that do not require these features, `Seablast\Auth` can simple be not included to maintain a lighter application footprint.)

 ## Usage